 Coronavirus update August 2022

 I’m very happy to quote via photographs send by email or any arranged video call. ☎️ Telephone calls are always welcome.
-I can collect and deliver furniture from the front of your house if you wish.
-I will be wearing a mask and keeping a safe distance.
-I have had both vaccines and a booster.
-As things return to normal I will get around to completing your work as soon as possible.
+I can collect and deliver furniture from the front of your house if you wish. 😷 I can wear a mask and will keep a safe distance.
+Just ask. 💉I have had three vaccines/boosters.
+Things have returned to normal and I will get around to completing your work as soon as possible.
 Look after yourself.
 Peter.

 How it works